sevinATEnine-alt/lem/README.md

 Linux Executable Manager, also know as LEM, is a powerful diverse package manager.
 LEM is primarily made for Linux, but is supported by MacOS and other systems.

+Learn about how to use LEM at [lem.readthedocs.io](https://lem.readthedocs.io/en/latest/)

 | System      | Supported |
 | ----------- | :-------: |
 | Linux       | ✅        |